 Reference Architecture of Data Systems

 You may not need to understand each piece in this architecture, what you need to understand is the different stages in data systems and in each stage, you can automate according to your business needs.
-We will go through all of this stages with a simple example.
-In the end of article, we will cover few reference architecture.
+We will go through all of these stages with a simple example.
+At the end of the article, we will cover a few reference architecture.

 Simple use case of different stages in Data Systems / Automation